 In Alabama, it is illegal to bike, roller-skate, skateboard, or inline skate in a commercial area and for a driver to operate a vehicle while wearing a blindfold.

-The reason behind this was, many years ago, bear wrestling was a crude form of entertainment to spectators and punishment for criminals.
+Also, it is against the law in Alabama to wrestle with a bear.
+Many years ago, bear wrestling was a crude form of entertainment for spectators and punishment for criminals.

 Alaska

-If wrestling with a bear seemed impossible, maybe taking a selfie with one is not a bad idea at all.
+If wrestling with a bear seemed impossible, maybe taking a selfie with one is not a bad idea.
 After all, bears look so cute and cuddly, making them excellent photo material.

 Have you ever dared to wake a bear that's fast asleep to get a selfie?

-If you're in Alaska and thinking about doing that, you better stop that thought process right now.
-In Alaska, it is against the law to wake a sleeping bear to take a photo.
+If you're in Alaska and thinking about doing that, you'd better stop that thought process immediately.
+It is against the law in Alaska to wake a sleeping bear to take a photo.

 Arkansas

-Doing a little research before going to a particular destination is always helpful, especially when you are going to sensitive places when it comes to history and culture.
+Doing a little research before going to a particular destination is always helpful, especially when visiting sensitive places regarding history and culture.

 It is against the law to mispronounce 'Arkansas.'
 Accordingly, the name and pronunciation of 'Arkansas' (pronounced as ar-kan-saw) reflect the state's heritage.

-Technically, it is still illegal to mispronounce it, but there are no consequences for doing so, except for maybe some confused sideways looks.
+Technically, it is still illegal to mispronounce it, but there are no consequences, except for some confused sideways looks.

 Hawaii

-You might want to be a little careful about where you place your change, especially if you happen to be one of those rare individuals who enjoys putting coins in your ears, as it is illegal in Hawaii to do so.
+You might want to be a little careful about where you place your change, especially if you are one of those rare individuals who enjoys putting coins in your ears, as it is illegal in Hawaii to do so.

 Maryland

-It's good to be aware in advance of the dress code in particular locations.
+It's good to be aware of the dress code in particular locations in advance.
 What places come to mind?
-Qatar, UAE, and… Maryland?!
+Qatar, UAE, and Maryland!

 Mississippi

-Love using ‘colorful' language?
-You better bite your tongue when you go to Mississippi, or you'll end up being fined up to $100 for using profane language in public places.
+Love using 'colorful' language?
+You'd better bite your tongue when you go to Mississippi, or you'll be fined up to $100 for using profane language in public places.

-You could be put in jail if caught swearing in front of two or more people.
+If caught swearing in front of two or more people, you could be jailed.
 This law is thought to have been conceived to protect the public.

 Nevada